Jasper: An End-to-End Convolutional Neural Acoustic Model: Results

 We evaluated the performance of Jasper on two read speech datasets: LibriSpeech and Wall Street Journal (WSJ).
 For LibriSpeech, we trained Jasper DR 10x5 using our NovoGrad optimizer for 400 epochs.
 We achieve SOTA performance on the test-clean subset and SOTA among end-to-end speech recognition models on test-other.

-We trained a smaller Jasper 10x3 model with SGD with momentum optimizer for 400 epochs on a combined WSJ dataset (80 hours): LDC93S6A (WSJ0) and LDC94S13A (WSJ1).
+We trained a smaller Jasper 10x3 model using the SGD with momentum optimizer for 400 epochs on a combined WSJ dataset (80 hours): LDC93S6A (WSJ0) and LDC94S13A (WSJ1).
 The results are provided in Table \ref{tab:WSJResults}.